Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 A **median of 77% think that social media has been an effective tool to raise public awareness**, with 19% who think otherwise.
 This is the highest median out of the 4 questions, so it's fair to say that the countries are mostly in **agreement about social media being at least somewhat effective at raising awareness for issues**.
 The countries who most agree with this are the UK (87%) and Singapore (86%).
 The countries who agree the least are Belgium and France, both at 57%.
 And those with **higher income, and education tend to agree more than their lower income, and education counterparts**.

 South Korea agrees the most that social media is effective for changing people's minds, at 87%; behind that is Malaysia at 78%, who is 9 percentage points behind.
 France and Israel are the least to agree, at 45 and 46%.
-Younger people **(18-29) are the most likely to say social media is effective at raising awareness and at changing people's minds compared to older groups**.
+Younger people **(18-29) are the most likely to say social media is effective at raising awareness and at changing people's minds** compared to older groups.

-Social media use may also play a role in seeing the positive effects of social media. **Those who use social media have a higher tendency to say it is effective at raising awareness and changing people's minds** compared to those who don't.
+Social media use may also play a role in seeing the positive effects of social media. **Those who use social media have a higher tendency to say it is effective** at raising awareness and changing people's minds compared to those who don't.

 When it comes to social media’s efficacy towards getting politicians to pay attention to issues, South Korea is the most to say that it has been somewhat or very effective, at 85%, with Singapore close behind, at 83%.
 France and Hungary are the least to agree, at 46 and 47%.

 Lastly, a slightly lower median (61%) say that social media is effective at influencing policy decisions in their own country, the lowest out of all questions.
 South Korea, Malaysia, and Singapore agree the most, at 78, 76, 74%.
 Israel is the least to agree, at 39%; the second is France, at 47%; 8 percentage points ahead of israel. **A majority in Israel (61%) say it is not somewhat/very effective at influencing policy decisions**, while close to 50% in Belgium, France, and Netherlands agree.

- In all the countries surveyed, at least **40% of the population of every country have said that social media is at least somewhat effective at accomplishing all these goals**.
+ In 19 countries surveyed, at least **40% of the population of every country have said that social media is at least somewhat effective at accomplishing all these goals**.

 Those with **lower income and education are less likely to provide answers to whether it changes minds, influences policy decisions, or brings awareness to issues**.
-This means that those with **lower income and education may be underrepresented** in these questions.
+This means that those with lower income and education may be underrepresented in these questions.

-Among social media users, those who **post about political issues sometimes or often tend to agree on all 4 questions than those who post rarely or never**.
+Among social media users, those who **post about political issues sometimes or often tend to agree on all 4 questions** than those who post rarely or never.

-Additionally, people who **think they have influence in politics in their country tend to agree that social media is at least somewhat effective at influencing policy decisions and bringing issues to the attention of politicians and the public**.
+Additionally, **people who think they have influence in politics in their country tend to agree that social media is at least somewhat effective** at influencing policy decisions and bringing issues to the attention of politicians and the public.

 Moreover, **people who post about political issues tend to say social media is effective for all questions**.
 The authors state that **one potential factor for why people post about political issues is dissatisfaction with how democracy works in their country**.
 In France, 33% of those who are dissatisfied post sometimes or often, whereas 16% who are satisfied say the same.